Kelley Clark Morris

 - Successfully obtained a full dismissal, with prejudice, for an engineering firm in a personal injury suit after the plaintiffs failed to comply with Certificate of Merit requirements under Chapter 150 of the Texas Civil Practice and Remedies Code.

-- Successfully obtained a dismissal for lack of personal jurisdiction through a special appearance on behalf of a Indian-national sales broker against a non-compete claim filed by the former employer, a Singaporean company, in Houston.
+- Successfully obtained a dismissal for lack of personal jurisdiction through a special appearance on behalf of a Indian-national sales broker against a non-compete claim filed by the former employer, a Singaporean company, in Houston, which was affirmed on appeal.

 - Represented two major U.S. retailers in a patent infringement lawsuit in federal court in the United States District Court for the Eastern District of Texas, Marshall Division.